lrfinotti/witt/README.md

 ]
 ```

-Every time these functions are called, the eta polynomials are
+As explained above, every time these functions are called, the eta
-computed, wasting time.
-If one needs to make many computations for
+polynomials are computed, wasting time.
+If one needs to make many
-longer length or large characteristic, it is better to save these and
+computations for longer length or large characteristic, it is better
-reuse them.
-For example, continuing the example above, we could save
+to save these and reuse them.
+For example, continuing the example
-the eta polynomials (for prime `p`, defined to be 5 in the example, and
+above, we could save the eta polynomials (for prime `p`, defined to be
-length 3) with:
+5 in the example, and length 3) with:
 ```
 epols:=etapols(p,2);
 ```
-(Note that we use `2` as the second argument to give length of 3.
+(Note again that we use `2` as the second argument to give length of
-This is because we often see vectors of length `n+1` as
-`[a0,a1,...,an]`, so `n` corresponds to the last coordinate (when
-counting from 0.)
-We use this convention through out.)
+3.)
 Then, when we need to compute with Witt vectors of length 3 with
 entries in characteristic `p`, we can pass these polynomials as an
 optional argument `pols`.
 The routines then use those, instead of
 computing them each time: